isomerpages/gb-assist/pages/solutionrepo/solution1331.md

 ---
-title: COVID-19 Support BCAT Contactless Attendance & Temperature System Version 1.0 Package A (BCAT800 - 1 unit)
+title: COVID-19 Support FR-19 Pro Package A (1 Unit)
 permalink: /productivity-solutions-grant/solutionrepo/solution1331
 ---

 #### Description

-A standard workflow automation solution with digital attendance, temperature checks and facial recognition.
-It comes as a standalone  tablet device that is easy to setup and deploy.
-It can manage your staff or visitors entering your premises to ensure that they adhere to safety requirements.
-Integration to existing HR/ERP systems, door access can be discussed as additional items outside the package.
+This is a true contactless thermal scanner with face recognition tablet programmed for SMEs to combat the coronavirus without the need for additional manpower that drives the operational cost.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_ADERA_GLOBAL_SMART_TECH_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_EDviston_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria